Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/certification.md

 If you are part of an [Organization](~/docs/workspaces-faq.html#organization-vs-workspace-vs-sub-workspace) in Slingshot, you may find that some of the data sources in your lists are certified.
 Certification in *Analytics* helps the Organization owners guide their users which data sources are reliable and contain only verified information.

-Below, you will find how to recognize certified data sources, what certification levels you can find, who can certify and how.
+Below, you will learn how to recognize certified data sources, what certification levels are available in Slingshot, who can certify and how.

 ## Who is This Topic for?